-- When entering configuration settings, always click the Apply button before moving to another screen or tab, or your changes are lost. - Click the Refresh or Reload button in the web browser.
-The changes might have occurred, but the old settings might be in the web browser's cache.
+- When entering configuration settings, always click the Apply button before moving to another screen or tab or your changes are lost. - Click the Refresh or Reload button in the web browser.
+It is possible that the changes were made, but the old settings are in the web browser's cache.